WRGL-bioinformatics/wrgl-miseq-pipeline/README.md

 C# pipeline that runs on MiSeq completion and manages data through either panels or genotyping pipelines.

+## Version 2.22

+### Change summary
+ * MINOR CHANGE: Used ThreadPool to limit number of concurrent genotyping analyses.
+ * MINOR CHANGE: Added ForceDeleteDirectory to delete old runs including myeloid
+ * MINOR CHANGE: Removed run completion/failure email calls as this is not currently working.

 ## Version 2.21

 ### Change summary